Aryan Kaul

 Aryan in graduation attire standing in front of the McKeldin Mall fountain with the UMD library in the background.

-Hi!
-I’m currently studying Computer Science at Columbia University in New York City.
+Hi, I’m Aryan Kaul, studying Computer Science at Columbia University in New York City.

 I earned my B.S. in Computer Science from the University of Maryland.
-While there, I was a TA for CMSC 250 (Discrete Structures) with Prof. Justin Wyss-Gallifent (Principal Lecturer) and Prof. Clifford Bakalian (Lecturer).
-I also gave a talk in the Department of Mathematics on fixed-point theorems and continuity, mentored by Prof. Vlassis Mastrantonis (Assistant Professor, Cornell University).
+At Maryland, I was a TA for CMSC 250, Discrete Structures, with Prof. Justin Wyss-Gallifent.
+I also gave a talk in the Department of Mathematics on fixed-point theorems and continuity, mentored by Prof. Vlassis Mastrantonis.

-Previously, I was a software engineer at Amazon working on improving the digital reading experience on Kindle.
+Before Columbia, I was a software engineer at Amazon, where I worked on improving the digital reading experience on Kindle.
 I also spent a summer at Dell, where I consolidated cross-program reporting and built real-time dashboards for executives.

 News

-• May 2025: Spoke at Amazon GAAM (Global Accessibility Awareness Month).
-Talk on accessibility + design systems, focused on scaling improvements in a large legacy mobile codebase.
+• May 2025: Spoke at Amazon GAAM (Global Accessibility Awareness Month) on design systems for scaling accessibility.

 • May 2023: Graduated B.S. in Computer Science from the University of Maryland.